laykesydeoke/aureus-protocol/README.md

 ## Project Overview

 Aureus Protocol is a professional-grade digital asset optimization platform designed for institutional users.
-Built with Clarity 3 and Nakamoto upgrade support, it provides secure and efficient Bitcoin-backed asset enhancement through intelligent smart contract automation.
+Built with Clarity 4 on the Stacks blockchain, it provides secure and efficient Bitcoin-backed asset enhancement through intelligent smart contract automation.
 The name "Aureus" evokes the golden standard of value optimization in decentralized finance.

 ## Technology Stack

-- **Clarinet**: v3.3.0+ (Nakamoto support)
+- **Clarinet**: v3.11.0+
-- **Clarity**: Version 3 with epoch 3.1
+- **Clarity**: Version 4
 - **Testing**: Vitest with @hirosystems/clarinet-sdk
 - **TypeScript**: Latest version for type safety
 - **Node.js**: Modern JavaScript runtime